Law enforcement in Japan: Judicial police officials

-The NPA Commissioner General holds the highest position of the Japanese police.
-His title is not a rank, but rather denotes his position as head of the NPA.
-On the other hand, the MPD Superintendent General represents not only the highest rank in the system but also assignment as head of the Tokyo Metropolitan Police Department.
+The NPA Commissioner-General holds the highest position of the Japanese police.
+The title is not a rank, but rather denotes the position of head of the NPA.
+On the other hand, the MPD Superintendent-General represents not only the highest rank in the system but also assignment as head of the Tokyo Metropolitan Police Department.

-Police officers whose rank are higher than Assistant Commissioner (警視正, Keishi-sei) are salaried by the National budget even if they belong to local police departments.
-Designation and dismissal of these high-rank officers are delegated to National Public Safety Commission.
+Police officers whose rank are higher than Assistant Commissioner (警視正, Keishi-sei) are salaried by the national budget even if they belong to local police departments.
+The appointment and dismissal of these high-ranking officers is the responsibility of the National Public Safety Commission.

-The superintendent general which is highest police rank is only in Tokyo outside of it senior commissioner is the highest rank and chief outside of Tokyo, Prefecture police headquarters are commanded by Chief or Director General (hunbocho).